adrianokerber/spotify-dotnet/README.md

     - [x] AlbumRepository
 - [x] Enhance RESTful API to follow REST principles (eg: when creating an entity we should return 201 instead of the simple 200)
 - [x] Read Mongo connection string from configuration instead of hardcoded
-- [ ] Change MongoAdapter to use inheritage.
-Each children class should return the DB connection via DI
-- [ ] Add relations on MongoDB
 - [ ] Return DTOs instead of entity classes on Controller responses
 - [ ] Add new Unit Tests for invalid data such as invalid or missing **ObjectId**